The Shire Horse: Size, Weight & Special Characteristics of the Breed

 Yes, despite their size, Shire Horses are gentle and reliable riding horses that are particularly suitable for leisurely rides and trail riding.

-Shire Horses have a life expectancy of 20 to 30 years, depending on care and health.
+Shire Horses have a lifespan of 20 to 30 years, depending on care and health.

 What does a Shire Horse eat?